Your Guide to the Top 5 Social Media Advertising Options

 LinkedIn grants access to decision makers with higher spending power than the average online audience.
 According to LinkedIn, four out of five users make or influence business decisions at their company.
 These users also have twice the buying power of general web users.For B2B companies, advertising on LinkedIn could be a perfect fit.
 Click To Tweet

-Snapchat is the youngest social media platform on this list.
+The youngest social media platform on this list is Snapchat.
 Despite rising competition, Snapchat retains a consistent user base.

 A key benefit of using Snapchat is its targeted audience.
 If your business needs to reach younger millennials (18 to 24) or Gen Z (13 to 18), Snapchat is a unique place to do so.
 While the base audience may not be as large as other social media platforms, its active monthly user base of over 300 million is still substantial.